SUS 001 Introduction to Sustainability

 SUS 002 The Sustainable Organization

-More and more businesses, non-profits and governmental agencies are announcing that they are sustainable.
+More and more businesses, nonprofits, and governmental agencies are announcing that they are sustainable.
 What does this mean?
 Should a sustainable organization be held to some set of standards?
 What certifications have been established?
 Are there guiding principles to help you develop sustainable business structures and processes?
-To be "green" must we keep an eye on our vendors, make demands on our customers or our landlords?
-Can we afford it?
+To be "green," must we keep an eye on our vendors, make demands on our customers or our landlords?
+Can we afford to be sustainable?
 So many questions!
 Get some answers.

 SUS 003 Sustainable Marketing

 Green is one of the most overused words in popular culture.
 While an interest in all things green bodes well for the planet, it is becoming difficult to distinguish between a marketing ploy and a serious sustainability effort.
 In this course, we will look at marketing trends, consumer perceptions, and efforts to regulate claims such as the Federal Trade Commissions Environmental Marketing Guidelines.
 Learn how companies and professionals can get beyond the green buzz, stay clear of "greenwashing," and use marketing to both sell and educate.

 SUS 004 Sustainable Design Thinking